Take Action!

 Chairman Mike Simpson (ID-02) - Founding Member, Vice Chair

 Consider donating to your favorite outdoor-based group.
-A partial list can be found here of groups that are engaging in activities in support of “Keeping Our Public Lands Public.”
+A partial list can be found here of groups that are engaging in activities in support of “Keeping Public Lands Public.”